 SME Finder Widget Help.

-Introduction to the SME Finder: SME Finder stands for Subject Matter Expert Finder.
-This widget provides the capability for OCDs xxto search databases for the purpose of identifying staff related to a specific intelligence area.
+Introduction to the SME Finder: SME Finder is the Subject Matter Expert Finder.
+This widget allows xx staff to search databases for the identification of staff related to a specific intelligence area. i.e. The widget helps find Subject Matter Experts.

-User Flow: User Step 1.
-The OCD or Discovery SME Finder User will choose the ‘SME Finder’ Icon button to the right of the Discovery Decision Support Toolkit Logo and that will launch the SME Finder Floating Widget Module.
-The floating widget will appear on the screen and the user can resize and drag the widget anywhere on the screen.
-User Step 2.
-The user will then have a number of fields and drop downs to fill out to specify their needs in their person search.
-An example of this data is found in the image below: User Step 3.
-The user will start to fill out the SME Finder form which asks for search criteria via continent, countries, combatant commands, keywords, and start and end dates.
-Any search criteria provided will narrow and filter the result set.
-User Step 4: The Mapper Companion to the SME Finder Widget will identify Geo-spatially where a user is located on the map.
-User Step 5: Once the user enters their search criteria – the widget will return back results related to their search with the following data allowing the OCD to identify and contact the person of interest.
-Name, Email Address, Country, Respective Area of expertise, Date of Knowledge on Issue and Number of Data Points Published.
+User Flow:

+Step 1.
+Choose the ‘SME Finder’ Icon button to the right of the Discovery Decision Support Toolkit Logo to launch the SME Finder Widget.
+The floating widget will appear on the screen.
+The widget may be resized and dragged anywhere on the screen.

+Step 2.
+The user has a number of fields and drop downs to fill out to specify their needs in their SME Search.
+An example of search criteria is in the image below.

+Step 3.
+Fill out the SME Finder form with continent, countries, combatant commands, keywords, and start and end dates.
+Any search criteria provided narrows and filters the result set.

+Step 4: The Mapper Companion to the SME Finder Widget identifies Geo-spatially, where a user is located on the map.

+Step 5: Entered Search Criteria returns results of a search through intelligence databases.
+The results include: Name, Email Address, Country, Respective Area of expertise, Date of Knowledge on Issue, and Number of Data Points Published.

-If you run into any further trouble with this widget please email: xx@xx.com Emails are typically responded to within 72 hours.
+If you run into any further trouble with this widget, please email: xx@xx.com Emails are typically responded to within 72 hours.